vincentmli/proxyos/README.md

 The majority of the load balancing code has been used in Alibaba taobao.com to handle world most busy e-commerce web traffic and in China's number one cloud provider aliyun.

-Some of the  features as below:
+Some of the additional features differs from upstream project highlighted as below :

 Layer 4 TCP virtual server load balancing

         SYNPROXY: Defence against syn flooding attack

-        FULLNAT: source and destination address translation
+        FULLNAT: full source and destination address translation to reduce network maintenances

 Layer 7 HTTP/HTTPS load balancing